-The and Front-Loading Automatic Washers present a number of new features and operating characteristics quite different from previous models.
+The but and but Front-Loading Automatic Washers present a number of new features and operating characteristics quite different from previous models.
 In addition to the introduction of front-loading operation, The washers contain a number of unique operating features designed to increase clothes cleaning ability while offering very high water and energy conservation.